lsiemens/iprocess-projects/TextGen_1.1/README.md

 - full_text: The directory containing the full unmodified text used to produce the training text in the directory prepared_text.

-- LICENSE: A copy of the BSD-3 license TextGen 1.1 is released under.
+- LICENSE.md: A copy of the BSD-3 license TextGen 1.1 is released under.